fisheeesh/fisheeesh/README.md

 - 🔭 I’m currently working on my university senior project, exploring creative solutions to real-world challenges.
 - 👯 I’m looking to collaborate on open source projects to learn, share, and grow alongside the developer community..
 - 🌱 I’m currently learning **React.js** and **Next.js**.
-- ⚡ Fun fact: *"The more you learn, the more you realize how little you know."* 😤
+- ⚡ Fun fact: *"In modern frontend development, it is pretty common not to pass mutlitple arguments to a function, but to pass them as an object."*

 # 💻 Tech Stack: